Reilly Smith: Florida Panthers (2015–2017)

-Vegas Golden Knights
+Vegas Golden Knights (2017–2023)

-On June 21, 2017, Smith was traded at the 2017 NHL Expansion Draft to the Vegas Golden Knights due to salary cap issues.
-Both he and teammate Jonathan Marchessault were acquired by the Golden Knights, with the Panthers receiving a fourth-round pick in the 2018 NHL Entry Draft.
+On June 21, 2017, Smith was traded at the 2017 NHL expansion draft to the Vegas Golden Knights due to salary cap issues.
+Both he and teammate Jonathan Marchessault were acquired by the Golden Knights, with the Panthers receiving a fourth-round pick in the 2018 NHL entry draft.
 During his tenure in Florida, Smith had 87 points in 162 games.
-Following the trade, Smith began the 2017–18 season as a winger with William Karlsson and Jonathan Marchessault.
+Following the trade, Smith began the 2017–18 season as a winger with William Karlsson and Marchessault.
 Their line received early praise for being amongst the team's best lines, with them all scoring high by November.
 Upon entering January, Smith had become a prominent fixture on the first line as they had combined for 19 goals and 24 assists.
 The following month, Smith was recognized as an NHL Third Star of the Month of February after posting 20 points in 14 games.
 Smith would go on to score a career-high 60 points in the regular season as the Knights advanced all the way to the 2018 Stanley Cup Finals.
 During their postseason run, Smith scored five goals and 17 assists.

 Following his career-high season, Smith stayed consistent with his offensive abilities and recorded the second-best statistical season of his career.
-He tied Jonathan Marchessault for the team lead in assists with 34 and surpassed the 50-point mark for the second season in a row.
+He tied Marchessault for the team lead in assists with 34 and surpassed the 50-point mark for the second season in a row.
 Upon returning to the Knights, Smith remained with Marchessault and Karlsson and recorded his 100th career NHL goal in a 4–2 win over the Pittsburgh Penguins on October 11, 2018.
 Later that season, he also appeared in his 500th career NHL game, while also maintaining eight points in his past three games.
 As the Knights qualified for the Stanley Cup playoffs for the second consecutive year, Smith recorded one goal and five assists in their series against the San Jose Sharks.